tradingstrategy-ai/docs/source/glossary.rst

     Strategy cycle

-        The strategy cycle refers to the process of developing, testing, and implementing a trading strategy.
+        In :term:`Trading Strategy Framework`, the strategy cycle refers to the timestamped process of developing, testing, and implementing a trading strategy.

         This process typically involves several steps, including research and analysis, design, optimization, backtesting, and live trading.
 The strategy cycle is an iterative process, and the results of each step can influence the next.
 The goal of the strategy cycle is to identify and develop a profitable and reliable trading strategy that can be consistently executed.
 The end result of the strategy cycle is a well-designed, thoroughly tested, and successfully deployed trading strategy that can help achieve investment goals.

         See :term:`cycle duration`.